 The Category field is defined in 9.4.1.11 (Action field).

 The EHT Action field is defined in 9.6.x.1 (EHT Action field).

+The Dialog Token field is set by a non-AP MLD to a nonzero value chosen by the non-AP MLD and is set by an AP MLD to the value copied from the corresponding received EML Operating Mode Notification frame.

 TGbe editor: Add a new subclause 9.4.1.xx as follows: